A hybrid smartwatch could be the answer if you’re put off by full touchscreens, 24/7 alerts, and short battery life.

 It adds a temperature sensor, which tracks changes from your baseline and can be a leading indicator of illness and menstrual cycle changes.
 It can also monitor excessive body temperature spikes during exercise and advise on subsequent recovery needs.

 Aside from that, the core experience (and 38mm/42mm case sizes) is largely unchanged.
-It still features the same small monochrome OLED screen on the dial for basic stats and notification alerts and remains super comfortable to wear around the clock.
+It still features the same small monochrome OLED screen on the dial for basic stats and notification alerts, and remains super comfortable to wear around the clock.

 - Check out our full Withings ScanWatch 2 review

-- Insights slightly lagging rivals
+| Solid and sleek design | Insights slightly lagging rivals |

-- Sleep data not best in class
+| Top battery life | Sleep data is not the best in class |

 Withings ScanWatch Light

-Withings ScanWatch Light: specs and features
+Withings ScanWatch Light: Specs and features

 - 37mm case size only